pranavreddy23/autoware.privately-owned-vehicles/LaneDet/create_lane/TuSimple/README.md

 ## TuSimple dataset preprocessing script for PathDet.

+## This ReadME and script is carried over from a similar script with necessary changes from: [TuSimple-PathDet](https://github.com/autowarefoundation/autoware.privately-owned-vehicles/tree/main/PathDet/create_path/TuSimple)

-This script parse the [TuSimple lane detection dataset](https://www.kaggle.com/datasets/manideep1108/tusimple?resource=download) (24GB) to create a dataset comprising input images in PNG format and a single drivable path as the ground truth, derived as the mid-line between the left/right ego lanes.
+This script parse the [TuSimple lane detection dataset](https://www.kaggle.com/datasets/manideep1108/tusimple?resource=download) (24GB) to create a dataset comprising input images, binary mask outlining all lanes in image and an annotated image with lanes marked over original image.

 - Data acquisition: by TuSimple - an autonomous trucking company, with 6,408 road images on US highways.
 - Features: